 - Vanilla cupcakes and vanilla cake

-- Sugar cookies and the chocolate version
+- Sugar cookies and chocolate sugar cookies

 - Chocolate cake (try this!!)

 Today’s chocolate cupcakes are for true chocolate fans.
 I’m talking about those of you who don’t qualify an item as dessert unless there’s chocolate involved.
-Strawberry shortcake is a dessert imposter and forget about apple pie.
+Strawberry shortcake is a dessert impostor and forget about apple pie.
 That’s some sort of health food, right?

 So there’s 1 bowl for dry ingredients and 1 bowl for wet ingredients.
 Gently mix the two together.
 The batter isn’t as thick as you would think.
 We don’t really want a super thick chocolate batter because that would yield a cupcake similar to brownies.
 Dense.
 We don’t want dense!
 We want spongey, cakey, and rich.
-So the batter is thin.

 This Will Make or Break Your Recipe